radeno/ruby-mediainfo-simple/README.md

 How it works
 ------------
-It calls the MediaInfo command-line interface, and parses the XML output (obtained with `mediainfo file.mp4 --Output=XML`).
+It calls the MediaInfo command-line interface, and parses the XML output (obtained with `mediainfo file.mp4 --Full --Language=raw --BOM --Output=XML`).
 Excepted for the MediaInfo CLI, it's 100% Ruby.

 Installation